realthunder/asm3-wiki/Expression-and-Spreadsheet.md

 thing, and are not touched.
 When activated, the cell only shows the first string item as its content, and can be edited as usual.
 The other items are hidden and not used.
 See the following demonstration for an example usage of this mode.

+This edit mode can also be used to edit string property from other object using the double binding function, e.g. `dbind(Box.Label2)`.

+## Quantity Edit Mode

+This edit mode provides an easy way to edit values with unit using a SpinBox.
+It is similar to how the property view lets you edit the object's quantity property, but offers more customizations with expression.

+This mode expects the cell to contain either a simple number, a `quantity` (i.e. number with unit) or a `tuple/list(quantity, dict)`.
+The `dict` contains optional string keys `'step', 'max', 'min', 'unit'` to configure the SpinBox.
+All keys are expects to have `double` type as value, except `unit` which must be a string.
+If no `unit` setting is found, the `display unit` setting of the current cell will be used.
+Note that, the `unit` setting inside the expression does not have any effect on cell display when not editing.
+You can of course turn on the `Persistent` edit mode to always display the cell content in SpinBox.

+## CheckBox Edit Mode

+Edit the cell using a CheckBox.
+The cell is expected to contain any value that can be converted to boolean.
+If you want the check box to have a title, use `tuple/list(boolean, title)`.

+For all edit modes, besides the cell expression mentioned above, they also accept an calling expression to special function `dbind()`.
+As mentioned before, `dbind()` works similarly as `App::Link` at the object level.
+It can be used to link to a property.
+And the edit mode can be used to forward the editing to the linked property.

 # Demonstration